Ticket Tailor

 Frequently asked questions

-Generate your embed code from the Ticket Tailor dashboard under Promote → Website embed codes (for box office widgets) or Event summary → Share (for single events).
-In Webflow Designer, add a Code Embed element from Components → Add Elements and paste your Ticket Tailor code.
+• Generate your embed code from the Ticket Tailor dashboard under Promote > Website embed codes (for box office widgets) or Event summary > Share (for single events).
+In Webflow Designer, add a Code Embed element from Components > Add Elements and paste your Ticket Tailor code.
 Save the element and publish your site.
 The widget won't display in Designer preview mode due to Content Security Policy (CSP) restrictions, but it renders correctly on the published site.
-Full implementation steps are in Ticket Tailor's embed guide and Webflow's custom code documentation.

-Yes, you can customize widget appearance through Ticket Tailor's Box Office Design Studio.
-Navigate to Box Office Settings → Box office design in your Ticket Tailor dashboard to modify colors, fonts, logos, layouts, and themes.
-You can also use URL parameters like
+• Yes, you can customize widget appearance through Ticket Tailor's Box Office Design Studio.
+Navigate to Box Office Settings > Box office design in your Ticket Tailor dashboard to modify colors, fonts, logos, layouts, and themes.
+You can also use URL parameters like data-inline-minimal, data-inline-show-logo, and data-inline-bg-fill to control widget behavior.
+However, CSS overrides from Webflow are not supported because widgets run in iframe isolation.
+All visual customization must be configured through Ticket Tailor's dashboard settings.

 Description

 Ticket Tailor is an event ticketing platform for creating, managing, and selling tickets for events of all sizes.
-The platform serves over 73,000 event creators across 120 countries with transparent prepaid credit pricing.
+Unlike marketplace platforms, Ticket Tailor provides direct payouts to your payment provider and never holds your funds.

 This integration page is provided for informational and convenience purposes only.